ibm-cloud-docs/containers/cs_annotations.md

       2. Choose the same region that your cluster is deployed in.
       3. Click **Create**.

 2. Add redirect URLs for your app.
 A redirect URL is the callback endpoint of your app.
-To prevent phishing attacks, {{site.data.keyword.appid_full_notm}} validates the request URL against the whitelist of redirect URLs.
+To prevent phishing attacks, {{site.data.keyword.appid_full_notm}} validates the request URL against the allowlist of redirect URLs.
   1. In the {{site.data.keyword.appid_short_notm}} management console, navigate to **Manage Authentication**.
   2. In the **Identity providers** tab, make sure that you have an Identity Provider selected.
 If no Identity Provider is selected, the user will not be authenticated but will be issued an access token for anonymous access to the app.
   3. In the **Authentication settings** tab, add redirect URLs for your app in the format `http://<hostname>/<app_path>/appid_callback` or `https://<hostname>/<app_path>/appid_callback`.